Overview

 Student Learning Outcomes

-• Students will analyze through a social science perspective how to understand and intervene in complex and varied social and cultural settings across local, regional, national and international landscapes.
+• Students will analyze through a social science perspective how to understand and intervene in complex and varied social and cultural settings across local, regional, national, and international landscapes.

 • Students will learn how to apply social science strategies to integrate stakeholders and researchers in participatory ethnographic research, monitoring, and evaluations on global health issues in socio-cultural and politically diverse communities throughout the world.

-• Students will identify the complexity and ethical dilemmas of global health projects in diverse economical, political, and cultural context, and promote accountability for the impact of policy decisions upon public health practice at local, national, and international levels.
+• Students will identify the complexity and ethical dilemmas of global health projects in diverse economic, political, and cultural context, and promote accountability for the impact of policy decisions upon public health practice at local, national, and international levels.